Battle on the Elster: Background

-In February 1076 Pope Gregory VII had excommunicated Henry over the Investiture Controversy.
+In February 1076, Pope Gregory VII had excommunicated Henry over the Investiture Controversy.
 In turn, the rebellious German princes met at Trebur in October and resolved upon his deposition, if he would not be able to obtain the revocation of the ban within a year.
 By his Walk to Canossa in January 1077, the king received absolution, nevertheless the princes elected Rudolf of Rheinfelden anti-king on March 15.

 Henry placed Rudolf under imperial ban and marched against him.
 Their forces first met in the Battle of Mellrichstadt on 7 August 1078 and again in the Battle of Flarchheim on 27 January 1080.
 Both encounters remained inconclusive.

 Prelude

 Henry marched through Thuringia trying to unite his forces from southern and western Germany with those of Duke Vratislaus II of Bohemia and Margrave Egbert II of Meissen.
 To do so Henry had to bypass Rudolf's Saxon allies.
-Henry successfully drew off the Saxons by feignting a move toward Goslar, while his main army approached Erfurt eastwards along Saxony's southern border.
+Henry successfully drew off the Saxons by feigning a move toward Goslar, while his main army approached Erfurt eastwards along Saxony's southern border.
 Henry plundered the city and proceeded to Naumburg, hoping to meet up with the other half of his forces on the Saale or Elster rivers.

 Rudolf's army soon realized its mistake and pursued Henry.
 They caught his forces on the western bank of the Elster near Hohenmölsen.
 While Henry's Bavarian contingent may have joined the king, the contingents from Bohemia and Meissen were still on the far bank.
 Henry retreated to a swampy valley called Gruna.